#ISE2021 Are You Listening @ISE_Show ?

 If he was listening, he got an earful of comments from more 62 listeners and on-screen industry executives on what they know – or don’t know – about this year’s show; whether it should proceed as scheduled under its current format or otherwise; what their company’s plans are and why they would have difficulty exhibiting and attending; their plans regarding InfoComm 2021 (like ISE, also an AVIXA-CEDIA joint venture) scheduled for October; the difficulties with travelling to events in this #Covid19 pandemic; and more.

 With almost all industry-related events cancelled and/or postponed in the first six months of 2021, ISE is still scheduled.
+The persistence of betting sites not connected to GamStop underscores the industry’s ability to adapt despite these disruptions.
 Blackman is expected to announce any changes, further postponement, or cancellation plans for #ISE2021 by March 1, 2021.
-If last Thursday’s online participants were any indication, it seems doubtful at this stage that it will take place at all, or in any form that regular attendees would recognise.
+If last Thursday’s online participants were any indication, it seems doubtful at this stage that it will take place at all, or in any form that regular attendees would recognize.

 Money talks obviously, and ISE brings in big bucks for its owners.
 One anonymous caller claimed that AVIXA needs both ISE and InfoComm to happen because 80% of its revenue is tied up in these shows.
 They warned, in the worst case scenario that there could be no more AVIXA or AV industry association if we weren’t careful – we think this unlikely but in August 2020, AVIXA was forced to lay off 40% of its employees and it is a fact that by the time #InfoComm21 takes place in Orlando, FL. in October, it will be some two years and four months since AVIXA last held a large trade show, Ed.